Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

-We remark that a similar result can be obtained for local Pauli noise, provided that each Pauli error occurs with a non-zero probability.
 Theorem \ref{thm:fullmitigation} shows that quantities of the form \eqref{eq:thm1_estimator} exponentially concentrate in the depth of the circuit.
-As we summarize in the schematic in Fig.~\ref{fig:em_framework}, such quantities generalize expectation values that are prepared by many different error mitigation protocols.
-We now explicitly demonstrate how Theorem \ref{thm:fullmitigation} affects the mitigated cost values that these protocols output.
+As we summarize in the schematic in Fig.~\ref{fig:em_framework}, such quantities generalize expectation values that are prepared by many different error mitigation protocols. {We provide a proof of the theorem in Appendix \ref{sec:appdx_asymptotics}.} We now explicitly demonstrate how Theorem \ref{thm:fullmitigation} affects the mitigated cost values that these protocols output.

 \begin{corollary}[Exponential estimator concentration] Consider an error mitigation protocol that approximates the noise-free cost value $C(\thv)$ by estimating the quantity